 What better way to say “thank you” to friends and family than with a great meal at your special event.
-Our wedding theme evolved into “vintage–with a twist of ragtime”, so I found ways to add vintage touches throughout my venue– even in the food presentation.
-Vonderhaar’s Catering honored my theme and made it all very easy for me, even with my time crunch and only 3.5 months of planning.
+Our wedding theme evolved into “vintage–with a twist of ragtime”.
+With our venue, it was easy to picture a 1920’s era summertime “rave” with candy striped straws, dancing and a photobooth.
+So I found a few ways to add vintage touches throughout my venue– even in the food presentation.

 Above: Chalkboard menu created by Branding Ground (a graphic design firm in Cincinnati, owned by my brother-in-law, Mike).

 A beautiful fresh salad display.
 Image courtesy of Anthony Antal Photography.

 Above: Apple & goat cheese tartlets.
 Image courtesy of Anthony Antal Photography.

 Our head table at the French House.
 We had chalkboard accents throughout.
 I simply dropped off my decor and the staff at the French House worked alongside the Vonderhaar’s team and set it all up for me.

 Money Saving Tip: I purchased the lanterns at the last minute from Amazon.com, when we realized we would save almost $12 per lantern versus renting.
 Plus we gave those to guests as gifts.
 Much of our decor consist of items that we brought from home, because we struggled to find rentals that suited our vintage tastes.
 This saved us considerable $.